Download

 What is SENVELGO oral solution and what is it approved for?

-SENVELGO oral solution is an oral hypoglycemic drug containing the active ingredient velagliflozin for the treatment of diabetes mellitus in cats.2-5 Velagliflozin is a sodium-glucose cotransporter-2 (SGLT2) inhibitor.
+SENVELGO oral solution is an oral hypoglycemic drug containing the active ingredient velagliflozin, which is indicated to improve glycemic control in otherwise healthy cats with diabetes mellitus not previously treated with insulin.2-5 Velagliflozin is a sodium-glucose cotransporter-2 (SGLT2) inhibitor.
 It reduces blood glucose by preventing the reabsorption of glucose via the SGLT2 cotransporter in the proximal tubule of the kidney.
-Normalization of blood glucose reduces glucose toxicity and peripheral insulin resistance in cats with residual endogenous insulin production.
+Normalization of blood glucose reduces glucose toxicity and peripheral insulin resistance in cats with sufficient endogenous insulin production.

 IMPORTANT SAFETY INFORMATION: